HJSang/DailyTrack/search_algorithm.md

 The basic idea is to check fewer elements by jumping ahead by fixed steps or skipping some elements in place of searching all elements.

 For example, assume we have a sorted array *arr[]* of size n.
 Suppose that the step size is m.
 Then, we can search at the index *arr[0]*, *arr[m]*, *arr[2m]*, ..., *arr[km]* and so on.
 If we find the interval *arr[dm]< x < arr[(d+1)m]*, we can perform the linear serch from the index *dm* to *(d+1)m*.

+To understand the time complexity and the optimal step size, we can consider the worst case.
+Assume we first seach *m-1* elements to identify the interval and them apply *m/n* to get the matched element.
+Hence, the total time complexity is *O{m-1 + m/n}*.
+The optimal step size is *\sqrt{m}*.